 When Dave tried this for the very first time years ago, his alpha wave amplitudes were around the 500 mark.
 During our sessions together, he was clocking in amplitudes of about 3,000.
 Mind you, this was his eighth time going through the 40 Years of Zen program.

-But it’s not just alpha waves which are important.
+But it’s not just alpha waves that are important.
 There are other waves discovered, that correlate to different experiences.

-And Delta waves are, in their words, associated to “altering reality.”
+And Delta waves are, in their words, associated with “altering reality.”

 The whole event was to teach us how to increase our alpha waves.
 (There are other advanced trainings for increasing Theta and Delta).
-In this respect, the results speak for itself.
+In this respect, the results speak for themselves.